jeff-hykin/P-plus-plus/README.md

 There’s a lot of other functionality I built in.
 I thought some of you guys might be interested in it.
 So here’s the header file and a demo program to go with it.

 If you want to play with the header, you’ve actually already got access to it.
-Just add the below line to your program, run it inside of build.tamu.edu , and it should work. ( Note: when you compile it, it’s going to give you a whole bunch of warnings, but you can ignore them)
+Just add the below line to your program, run it inside of build.tamu.edu, and it should work. ( Note: when you compile it, it’s going to give you a whole bunch of warnings, but you can ignore them)
 ```C++
 #include "/home/ugrads/j/jeff.hykin/Python/Python.h"
 ```